-It represents many years of dedicated effort , and the successful completion of a long process which started when the young man became a Boy Scout.
+It represents many years of dedicated effort and the successful completion of a long process that started when the young man became a Boy Scout.
 It is a demonstration of how people, working together, can truly help mold a young man with a solid sense of leadership, citizenship, and responsibility.

 Not every boy, nor every Scout, qualifies for the high rank of Eagle.